Can CBD Help With Perimenopausal Migraines

 This is born out in research as well:

-Just one more example how the synthetic estrogens are not the same thing as bio-identical estradiol:
+Just one more example of how the synthetic estrogens are not the same thing as bio-identical estradiol:

-Let's look at an interesting tool which has been a lifesaver personally.
+Let's look at an interesting tool that has been a lifesaver personally.

 Magnesium and ocular perimenopause migraines

 Many women get the "aura" with their migraines.
 It's like a two-fer!